School leaders

 Work through the online learning module Leading HIPL to deepen your own understanding and capability to build a High Impact Professional Learning environment in your school.

-Use the School professional learning self-assessment tool to reflect on your current whole-school approach to professional learning and consider how school leaders, teachers and non-teaching staff can work together to establish a consistent, high-quality approach aligned to professional learning policy.
+Use the School professional learning self-assessment tool to reflect on your current whole-school approach to professional learning and consider how school leaders, teachers and non-teaching staff can work together to establish a consistent, high-quality approach aligned to evidence-informed professional learning practice.

-The Professional Learning for Teachers and School Staff Policy recognises that all teaching staff and some non-teaching staff - such as Student Learning Support Officers (SLSOs) - have a role to play in improving student progress and achievement.
-It also recognises that all staff contribute to ongoing school improvement and require a continuous, deliberate cycle of professional learning.
+The Professional learning for teachers and school staff procedure recognises that all school staff play a role in improving student growth and performance.
+It also recognises that all staff contribute to ongoing school improvement and operational excellence, and require a continuous, deliberate cycle of professional learning.

 The diagram above illustrates how the five elements of the HIPL model work together to support teaching and leading in schools:

-• Strengthening teaching quality to improve student progress and achievement remains at the centre of professional learning.
+• Strengthening teaching quality to improve student growth and performance is at the centre of professional learning.

 • The three HIPL elements that describe the cycle of continuous professional learning surround this core purpose.

-• Wrapping around all of these practices are the strategic actions of school leaders, focused on enabling continuous and coherent professional learning.
+• Supporting this cycle are the strategic actions of school leaders, focused on enabling continuous and coherent professional learning.

 Use a HIPL approach to plan strategically for whole school professional learning